Skip to main content

 Further study:

-• At the end of the two-year Master's program, students can go on to study for a Doctorate in Management Sciences.
+- At the end of the two-year Master's program: students can continue their studies with a PhD in Management Sciences.

 Career opportunities :

-Graduates of this Master's program can enter the field of homeland security by joining the State or local civil service (with the possibility of joining the "Prépa Talents du Service Public" program offered at the IMPGT, to prepare for the competitive entrance exams).
+Graduates of this Master's program can move into the field of territorial security by joining the State or local civil service (with the possibility of joining the "Prépa Talents du Service Public" program offered by the IMPGT, to prepare for the competitive entrance exams).
 Graduates can also enter the private sector through consulting organizations or civil security research bodies at territorial, national or European level.

 • Admission requirements